 The programmes are designed to introduce the technical, legal and commercial aspects of cyber security.
-Graduates of these programmes will have a sound basis for a professional career as experts in cyber security, in both industry and commerce.
+Graduates of these programmes will have a sound basis for a professional career as experts in cyber security, in both industry and commerce, and will go on to a range of different graduate employment routes.
 Successful completion of the MSc may allow students to progress to postgraduate research in the degree field.